 Alberta will maintain government’s current level of spending on physicians at $5.4 billion, and implement a new funding framework to avoid $2 billion in cost overruns by 2022-23.

-The new physician funding framework will be introduced starting March 31, 2020.
+The new physician funding framework was introduced March 31, 2020.
 It's a multi-year process that will require consultation with the Alberta Medical Association (AMA) at all stages.
 It will include:

 - implementing changes proposed during negotiations to prevent cost overruns

 - aligning benefit programs and administrative fees with those of comparable provinces

 Changes will also include government’s 11 Consultation Proposals based on appropriate patient care and use of insured services budget.
 The AMA, physicians, and other providers were consulted on these proposals.
 They were also brought to the AMA negotiations table.
 Eight of the proposals are currently moving forward.

 Table 1: Practicing medicine under the old Alberta Medical Association Agreement vs. the new Physician Funding Framework.

 |$5.4 billion in annual funding|